 Journey's products do and may compete with well-established products, both branded and generic, with similar or the same indications.
 We face increased competition from manufacturers of generic pharmaceutical products, who may submit applications to FDA seeking to market generic versions of our products.
 In connection with these applications, the generic drug companies may seek to challenge the validity and enforceability of our patents through litigation.
-When patents covering certain of our products (if applicable) expire or are successfully challenged through litigation or in USPTO proceedings, if a generic company launches a competing product "at risk," or when the regulatory or licensed exclusivity for our products (if applicable) expires or is otherwise lost, we may face generic competition as a result
+When patents covering certain of our products (if applicable) expire or are successfully challenged through litigation or in USPTO proceedings, if a generic company launches a competing product "at risk," or when the regulatory or licensed exclusivity for our products (if applicable) expires or is otherwise lost, we may face generic competition as a result.

-The majority of our sales derive from products that are without patent protection and/or are or may become subject to third-party generic competition, the introduction of new competitor products, or an increase in market share of existing competitor products, any of which could have a significant adverse impact on our operating income.
+A significant portion of our sales derive from products that are without patent protection and/or are or may become subject to third-party generic competition, the introduction of new competitor products, or an increase in market share of existing competitor products, any of which could have a significant adverse impact on our operating income.
 Four of our marketed products, Qbrexza, Amzeeq, Zilxi and Ximino, as well as DFD-29, currently have patent protection.
 Three of our marketed products, Accutane, Targadox, and Exelderm, do not have patent protection or otherwise are not eligible for patent protection.

-Accutane currently competes in the Isotretinoin market with five other AB rated products.
-Targadox currently competes with one AB rated generic product.
-Exelderm may face AB rated generic competition in the future.
+Accutane currently competes in the Isotretinoin market with five other therapeutically equivalent A/B rated products.
+Targadox currently competes with one therapeutically equivalent A/B rated generic product.
+Exelderm may face A/B rated generic competition in the future.